abekele0413/site/netsec-spheres-of-support-for-dedicated-and-managed-ops.md

 ### Cisco CSS
 End of support on September 30, 2014.
 Customers that continue using the platform will be in the Extended Lifecycle Support.
-All the support will be Reasonable endeavor.
+All the support will be reasonable endeavor.

 ### Redhill WebMux
 End of support on September 1, 2014.
 Customers that continue using the platform will be in the Extended Lifecycle Support.
 All the support will be Reasonable endeavor.